Want to know what it is like to go bowfishing with a compound bow?

-Too many manufacturers only cater the right-handed archer, forgetting that there are many archers out there who are left handed.
+Too many manufacturers only cater to right-handed archers, forgetting that there are many archers out there who are left-handed.

-What really stands out is how smooth the draw and release of the SwampIt Compound Bow is.
+What really stands out is how smooth the draw and release of the Muzzy compound bow is.

 You will have a great time using this bow.

-With only 3.5 lb the bow is very light-weight and its stainless steel will withstand the rough conditions it is exposed to when bowfishing.
+With only 3.8 lb the bow is rather light-weight and it will withstand the rough conditions it is exposed to when bowfishing.